-In general, benefits and perquisites are not a significant part of our compensation program.
+In general, other benefits and perquisites are not a significant part of our compensation program.
 In special cases, such as in connection with the hiring of executive officers, we have from time to time reimbursed our executive officers for reasonable expenses associated with relocation and associated tax payments and paid sign-on bonuses.
 We believe these benefits were necessary in order to attract these individuals to join our company and are consistent with market practices.

 None of our current NEOs is entitled to tax gross-up payments for payments and benefits provided to them.
 We eliminated legacy gross-up for COBRA payments to one of our executives in 2015.
-Except for Mr. Hernandez's use of our corporate apartment near our offices in California for business-related purposes, we do not provide our executive officers with other benefits, including financial planning advice, tax preparation services and club memberships.
-Furthermore, other than under extraordinary circumstances, such as, among others, the security of our executive officers during business trips, we do not offer our executives personal security, and we do not provide our executive officers company planes for personal travel.
+Although Mr. Hernandez used our corporate apartment near our offices in California for business-related purposes, we do not provide our executive officers with other benefits, including financial planning advice, tax preparation services or club memberships.
+Mr. Rosica's agreement does not provide for, nor does Mr. Rosica intend to continue the use of, the corporate apartment.